pengx17/knowledge-garden/pages/Logseq default theme enhancements.md

 ## Fonts
-	- Inter is not a good article fonts, I think
+	- Inter is not a good article font, I think
 ## Nav Bars
 	- backdrop blur
 	- header controls should be of default cursor with hovering effects